john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-## Currying recieves each argument one at a time as a chained sequence of unary functions.
+## Currying recieves each argument one at a time as a chained sequence.
 **Currying is a common form of specialization that specializes a general function.** Based on the functionality of Haskel and the fact that its functions are unary, currying enables you to pass along one input at a time.
 In the example below you will see a *manual, 3 level curry* function, we have a function called ```ajax``` that has 3 levels: an ajax level, a getData level, and a getCallBack level.
 ```JavaScript